jschhie/Events-Assistant/README.md

 ## Application Requirements
 The packages and libraries needed to run this web app are listed in the ```requirements.txt``` file.
-The following command will install all the required Python packages:
+The following command will install all the required packages:

 ```bash
 pip3 install -r requirements.txt
 ```